So your child has an expressed a desire to start their own blog. If your…

 Unfortunately, some kids are more at risk for being cyberbullied than others.
 According to a 2016 study published in the journal BioMed Central, cyberbullying victims represent a different set of demographics than other kinds of bullying victims.

-- Black and Hispanic kids are less likely to be cyberbullied than other ethnicities.
+- Black and Hispanic children are less likely to be cyberbullied than other ethnicities.

 - Children who are already struggling with depression or suicidal thoughts are more likely to be cyberbullied.